Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Preliminaries

 That is, if $u$ has rounded value strictly higher than $v$, then if $v$ is included, $u$ must also be included.
-We achieve the following work and \depth{} bounds for this data structure.
-Note that a roughly sorted list saves a log factor compared to a fully sorted list implemented with balanced binary search trees.
+But this requirement does not hold if both $u$ and $v$ have values that are sufficiently high: if keys have very high value, then any keys can be returned.